14 Principles of Kentucky Women’s Network

 2. Each person is entitled access to honest work providing a living wage conducted in a safe, healthy work environment.

-3. Access to high quality public education must be available to all people regardless of sex, race, religion, national origin, financial status, or disability.
+3. Access to high quality public education must be available to all people regardless of gender or sexual orientation, race, religion, national origin, financial status, or disability.

-4. Each person is entitled to quality medical care at affordable cost.
+4. Each person is entitled to quality affordable health care.

 5. Natural resources of our country and the world are held by individuals and institutions, public or private, in stewardship.
 As a democratic society, we must conserve and maintain the natural environment as a sacred trust owed to those now living and those to follow.

-6. All citizens, corporate and individual, are stewards, as well, of the public good.
+6. All citizens, corporate and individual, are stewards of the public good.
 Public policy must rest upon an ethic of mutual responsibility.

 7. As citizens of the nation richest in natural and human capital, we must ensure that we share with the world’s less prosperous, so that all people can hold a vision of a brighter future.